Importance of Visual Language for ELLs

 Makerspace for English Language Learners

 Numerous case studies have presented the unique benefits of a maker education for ELs, including making core subjects more comprehensible and interesting.
-Whether it’s encouraging students to operate through visual language or teaching them in parallel the academic language as it’s used in real time, a makerspace reinforces and expands traditional language in the very least through truly engaging all five senses.
+Whether it’s encouraging students to operate through visual language or teaching them in parallel the academic language as it’s used in real-time, a makerspace reinforces and expands traditional language at the very least through truly engaging all five senses.
 Beyond English language development, other areas such as group collaboration skills, self-efficacy, and persistence all spiral and develop together, each informing the effects of the other.If language is best taught with relevance, then such is the makerspace experience at the heart of the learning, not as an extension lesson or afterthought.Click To Tweet

 Our Nearpod EL Makerspace Lesson

 When we started filming the Makerspace lesson, we knew that not every school is equipped with one or at least the extent of options that a full makerspace provides.
-However, being able to virtually explore the space and visualize students using the tools can be a powerful way to learn language while priming the mind for a lesson that necessitates creativity and problem-solving.
+However, being able to virtually explore the space and visualize students using the tools can be a powerful way to learn a language while priming the mind for a lesson that necessitates creativity and problem-solving.
 For example, in this lesson, before learning Tier 2 vocabulary such as “design”, “trace”, “represent”, students make connections to real-life problems from watching this short video on 3D Printed prosthetic hands.
 Later in the lesson, students listen to the founder of the makerspace share his perspective on hands-on learning.

 We recommend this lesson to complement a unit on engineering or technology and real-life applications to design thinking.